tekknolagi/isdt/assignments/02-cli-constructive.md

 running on a POSIX system.
 Nearly all C library functions have their own man pages; don't be afraid to use them!

-Your program, `myls.c`, should take as its only argument a path to a directory and print the name of each file (see note above) inside that directory, one per line.
-You may or may not include files starting with `.` at your discretion.
-If your program is run without a directory name or the given name is not a directory, your program should print an error and return a nonzero exit code.
+Your program, `myls.c`, MUST take as its only argument a path to a directory and print the name of each file inside that directory, one per line.
+You MAY include files starting with `.` at your discretion.
+If your program is run without a directory name or the given name is not a directory, your program MUST print an error and return a nonzero exit code.

+This assignment asks you to print a list of files.
+The word "file" is often used to refer specifically to a *regular file*, which is the "normal" kind of file that holds data and shows up in `ls` with a type of `-`.
+However, the strict POSIX definition of "file" encompasses not only regular files but also directories, symlinks, devices, and every other thing that can go inside a directory.
+For this assignment, we are referring to the POSIX definition whenever we say "file."
+Your implementation of `myls.c` should consider directories, symlinks, and all other types of file when producing its output.

+Now, on to implementation notes.
+We suggest looking into a couple of different syscalls and their C wrappers as starting points.

 Internally, GNU's implementation of `ls` calls the `readdir()` function from libc. `readdir()` behaves as a transparent wrapper around the `readdir`